Piotr1215/cloudrumble/docs/tacos.md

 Hashicorp's [terraform](https://www.terraform.io/) and the open source ecosystem built around it is nowadays the de facto a standard for Infrastructure as Code IaC.
 Standalone terraform workflow is great, but quickly becomes unmanageable when used at scale.

-> If you want to learn about alternative cloud-native, Kubernetes powered tool moving towards Infrastructure as Data, check out [my recent blog](https://medium.com/itnext/infrastructure-as-code-the-next-big-shift-is-here-9215f0bda7ce) about [Crossplane](https://crossplane.io/).
+> If you want to learn about an alternative cloud-native, Kubernetes powered tool moving towards Infrastructure as Data, check out [my recent blog](https://medium.com/itnext/infrastructure-as-code-the-next-big-shift-is-here-9215f0bda7ce) about [Crossplane](https://crossplane.io/).

 A typical simple implementation of a standard terraform workflow could consist of: